- Reduce downtime and streamline incident remediation by adding PagerDuty’s incident management functionality to Microsoft Teams' collaboration tools.

 - Read more about how authentication with Microsoft Teams works.

-In PagerDuty: An Admin base role is required to connect PagerDuty to Microsoft Teams.
+In PagerDuty: An Admin base role is required to perform the initial Integration Walkthrough steps 1-4.
 If you do not have this role, please reach out to an Admin or Account Owner within your organization to configure the integration.

-In Microsoft Teams: A Teams administrator will need to help perform the initial one-time install of the application.
-Microsoft Teams administrators are not required after the initial installation.
+In Microsoft Teams: A Teams administrator will need to perform the initial Integration Walkthrough steps 1-4.
+Microsoft Teams administrators are not required after the initial configuration.

 Please note that the PagerDuty application cannot be integrated with private channels in Microsoft Teams.